jayveeballesteros/Github-Followers/README.md

 ### 👨🏻‍⚖️ Disclaimer

 > This is inspired by Sean Allen's take home interview course.
-I didn't followed his course.
-I just looked through his project wireframe and see if I can recreate it myself using SwiftUI.
+I didn't followed his course yet.
+I just looked through his project mockup and test to see if I can recreate it myself using SwiftUI.
 > This is posted as a way to share SwiftUI learnings and to have some reference for when I need the feature.